Wicked

 “But I remember once when a tinker with a funny accent gave me a draft of some heady brew from a green glass bottle.
 And I had rare expansive dreams, Nanny, of the Other World—cities of glass and smoke—noise and color—I tried to remember.”

-Related Characters: Melena (speaker), The Wizard, Nanny, Elphaba (The Wicked Witch of the West)
+Related Characters: Melena (speaker), Nanny, The Wizard, Elphaba (The Wicked Witch of the West)

-Page Number: 29
+Page Number and Citation: 29

 Explanation and Analysis: